Abstract

 Outcomes of single-port laparoscopy (SPL) and conventional laparoscopy (CL) adnexal surgeries in 64 pregnant female patients.

-Data presented as mean ± SD or
+Data presented as mean ± SD or n (%) incidence.

 aNeonatal composite complications: jaundice, apnoea, arrhythmia, cephalohematoma, hypoglycaemia, respiratory distress syndrome, and small for gestational age.

-NS, no statistically significant between-group difference (
+NS, no statistically significant between-group difference (P ≥ 0.05).

 Pregnancy and neonatal outcomes are summarized in Table 2.
 All patients who received SPL or CL adnexal treatment during pregnancy had a full-term delivery.
 No statistically significant between-group difference in neonatal outcomes was noted regarding Apgar scores at 1 and 5 min and average birth weights.
-In addition, there was no statistically significant difference in the rate of neonatal composite complications, including jaundice, apnoea, arrhythmia, cephalohematoma, hypoglycaemia, respiratory distress syndrome, and small for gestational age (
+In addition, there was no statistically significant difference in the rate of neonatal composite complications, including jaundice, apnoea, arrhythmia, cephalohematoma, hypoglycaemia, respiratory distress syndrome, and small for gestational age (P = 0.785).

 Discussion